kravchina/referral-frontend/README.md

 #### Setting up conf file

 Repository contains a sample Protractor configuration file **ProtractorConf.js.sample**.
 Intended sequence is that each developer creates a copy of it under the git-ignored name **ProtractorConf.js** and adjusts configuration for local running.

-Sample file is generally configured for running agains the dev1 environment, and also contains comments for most of the parameters.
+This way developer's config with passwords and everything does neither get into the repo nor irritates by staying uncommitted.

+It's generally expected that each developer checks/sets the following params in the file:
+* baseUrl;
+* params.login.correct;
+* params.viewReferralId;
+* params.attachmentUrlPart.

 ### Running